 Climbing or descending stairs with a cane takes practice.
 It is often safer (and more stable) to hold the banister with one hand, which may mean switching the cane to the other hand.

-When using a cane on the stairs, remember this saying: “up with the good, down with the bad.”
+When using a cane, you should always lead with your strongest (or “good”) leg.
+This is especially true when using a cane on the stairs.
+To help you remember this, think about this saying: “up with the good, down with the bad.”

 To go up a flight of stairs: